 Dealers have huge mark-ups on the extended warranties they sell.
 The good news is, you don't have to buy a warranty from the dealer you buy the car from.
 You have several alternatives, but you must be careful because some of the auto warranties out there are not worth the paper their written on.

-Extended warranties are an optional product, it's ultimately your decision if you want to purchase one.
+Extended warranties are an optional product.
+It's ultimately your decision if you want to purchase one.
 Never let anyone tell you that you must buy a warranty before you'll be approved for an auto loan, this is a lie and illegal.
 If a dealer attempts this scam on you, kindly thank them for their time and leave.
-Click here to read more about extended auto warranties and how they work.

 One of the biggest mistakes people make is not doing their homework before buying a new or used car.
 These people blindly walk into a dealership, not knowing what they're doing and end up becoming a victim of the dealership.